Want excellent investment advice? Buy low, sell high.

 Reduces Risk

-The DCA approach minimizes risk and is desirable for investors with low-risk tolerance.
-It automatically buys more shares through downturns and lower prices, decreasing the average share price.
-Essentially, it provides short-term downside protection by taking advantage of gyrations.
+The DCA approach minimizes risk and is desirable for investors with low risk tolerance.
+It automatically buys more shares during downturns and at lower prices, thereby decreasing the average share price.
+Essentially, it provides short-term downside protection by capitalizing on market fluctuations.

 Investor Discipline